-This message is logged for each URL requested that is blocked by Websense software.
-The message includes the blocked URL, the source IP address/port number, and the destination IP address/port number.
+This message is logged for each URL requested that is allowed by Websense software.
+The message includes the allowed URL, the source IP address/port number, and the destination IP address/port number.
 Long URLs (>1000 bytes) are not logged.